 The more people work, the less time they have to spend on other activities, such as time with others or leisure.
 The amount and quality of leisure time is important for people’s overall well-being, and can bring additional physical and mental health benefits.
 In Japan,full-time workers devote 62% of their day on average, or nearly 14.9 hours, to personal care (eating, sleeping, etc.) and leisure (socialising with friends and family, hobbies, games, computer and television use, etc.) – slightly less than the OECD average of 15 hours.
 Fewer hours in paid work for women do not necessarily result in greater leisure time.
 In Japan, both men and women devote approximately 15 hours per day to personal care and leisure.

 Japan has fewer babies and lower female employment

 Parents in Japan find it difficult to combine work and family commitments.
 Workplace practices, private costs (housing and juku), and social norms put pressure on young people.
 Hence, young Japanese postpone marriage, delay parenthood and often have fewer children than intended.

-Japanese workplace practices make it difficult for parents to combine work and family life, not least because of the long working hours.
+Japanese workplace practices make it difficult for parents to combine work and family life.
 After the high cost of education, many educated Japanese women first want to establish regular employment before having children.
 Furthermore, once Japanese women leave the labour force to care for children, they often end up in non-regular employment, which is often low paid, part-time, and temporary.
 Parents who wish to get back to work need to have better opportunities to re-enter regular employment, otherwise, those who can afford to stay at home do so rather than return to a low-quality job.
 The result is fewer babies and lower female employment levels than the OECD average, at a time when Japan needs more working women to replace the aging working age population.